 - Resist the urge to overindulge.
 Taking care of yourself physically will give you the strength you’ll need for the “down” days.
 Try to work a little exercise into your day (even if it’s getting off the bus or subway one stop farther) and get plenty of rest.

 - Reduce but don’t eliminate.
 Lower demands and expectations of yourself.
-Shorten or pass on sending your greeting cards this year.
+Shorten your mailing list, or pass on sending your greeting cards this year.
 If shopping is too stressful, consider giving gift certificates.
 Accept at least one party invitation and go with a close friend.
 If you want to leave early, that’s OK—you may find it helpful to try to take part.

 Facing the Holiday Season After a Loss

 Holidays are rife with memories and rituals, and once-joyful occasions can trigger profound sorrow and reminders of your loved one’s absence.
 “The first holidays after my husband died were horrible,” says Nancy Berman.
 “I couldn’t understand why people were happy when my loss was so profound and so fresh.
 But what surprised me was that the second year was even worse!
 I was in such a daze the first year, and friends and family surrounded my kids and me from Thanksgiving through New Year’s.
 The second year was much less blurry emotionally, and with less to distract us from the grief it was much more difficult for all of us.
 We switched things up a little—we did some of the traditional things, but we also started some new traditions.”

 - Try not to ignore the holidays.
 Ignoring the holidays takes tremendous energy since there seem to be signs and symbols of them everywhere you go.
 Consider participating in meaningful activities, like volunteering at a food bank or helping out with a local coat drive.
 Try doing something special or unexpected for someone in need.